Home

 The cylindrical calculating machines of the German parson Philipp Matthäus Hahn (see biography of Philipp Matthäus Hahn) were the first fully functional popular four-species mechanical calculating machines (the earlier machines of Braun remained relatively obscured and unknown to the public).

-Until 1779 four machines were made, till the end of his life, Hahn manufactured about 5-6 devices, only two of them survived to the present.
-After his death, several calculating machines by his design were created by his apprentices, in the photo below you can see a variety of Hahn’s machine, made by Johann Christoph Schuster, an apprentice and brother-in-law of Hahn.
+Until 1779 four machines were made, till the end of his life, Hahn manufactured about 5-6 devices, and only two of them survived to the present.
+After his death, several calculating machines by his design were created by his apprentices, in the photo below you can see a variety of Hahn’s machines, made by Johann Christoph Schuster, an apprentice and brother-in-law of Hahn.

 The calculating machine of Hahn